sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

 # Developers: What you need to know about spack

 Developers who are using Spack-Manager as their build system need to know some basic things about Spack to effectively utilize the tool.
-We've tried to minimize the required knowledge you need to retain for commands, but it is important to understand the basic concepts of Spack to obtain autonomy in your basic workflow and communicate effectively when looking for help.
+We've tried to minimize the required knowledge you need to retain for commands, but it is important to understand the fundamental concepts of Spack to obtain autonomy in your basic workflow and communicate effectively when looking for help.

 The most critical concepts to learn for development are:
 1. [Querying the Spack commands](#querying-the-spack-commands): `spack info` and `--help`